Collision Avoidance Assist

 - The vehicle, motorcycle, bicycle, or pedestrian is no longer detected ahead.

 Automatic Emergency Braking is always enabled when you start Model 3.
-To disable it for your current drive, touch .
+To disable for your current drive, shift into Park and touch .
 Even if you disable Automatic Emergency Braking, your vehicle may still apply the brakes after detecting an initial collision to reduce further impact (see Multi-Collision Braking).
+When disabled, the touchscreen displays a visual message.

-In addition to Automatic Emergency Braking, your vehicle may apply the brakes to prevent or mitigate a subsequent impact after an initial collision if airbag deployment is detected.
+In addition to Automatic Emergency Braking, Model 3 may apply the brakes to prevent or mitigate a subsequent impact after an initial collision if airbag deployment is detected.
 The brakes may be applied regardless of driving speed.

 Obstacle-Aware Acceleration is designed to reduce the impact of a collision by reducing motor torque and in some cases applying the brakes, if Model 3 detects an object in its driving path.
 The touchscreen displays a visual warning and sounds a chime when the brakes are automatically applied.
 For example, Model 3, while parked in front of a closed garage door with Drive engaged, detects that you have pressed hard on the accelerator pedal.
 Although Model 3 still accelerates and hits the garage door, the reduced torque may result in less damage.